sapcc/hermes/README.md

 **Response:**

-This example shows the audit events for creating & deleting a project.
+This example shows the audit events for adding a role to a user.

 ```json
 {